MauriceBoendermaker/durl/README.md

+# Decentralized URL Shortener (xDAI / Gnosis / Circles)

+This is a trustless, decentralized URL shortener built on the Gnosis Chain (formerly xDAI).
+It stores short links permanently on-chain and allows users to generate both random and custom short URLs, optionally protected by a CRC token payment.
+Since CRC is an equally mintable token for everyone, it is a fair alternitive to other forms of currency.

+---

 ## Main motivation
 In a world where centralized platforms silently censor, alter, or erase content, we're building a censorship-resistant future — one short link at a time.